how to draw a caricaturee

 Have you ever wanted to learn how to draw caricatures?
 In this fun three-hour class, professional caricature artist, Kevin Van Hyning, will take you step-by-step through the process of turn a face into a hilarious cartoon.
 From basic cartoon theory to mastering head shape and drawing facial features, Kevin will teach you the ropes of being a caricaturist.
 This class is open to all artists from beginner to advanced.
 As an added bonus, each person will get their caricature drawn by the instructor!

 This workshop has a minimum of 4 participants, and a maximum of 16.
 If the workshop does not meet the minimum, participants will be refunded.
-This class is for students of all ages, but Kevin recommends students be 10 and up.
+This class is for students of all ages, but children 10 and under must be accompanied by an adult.

 Please email Mary Bell, Program Manager, at firstname.lastname@example.org with any questions.